DotRYOT/MediaHoard/readme.md

 Should only require a program that can run PHP scripts.
 ## Installation

-To use it you will need:

-- FFmpeg in path | Download : [gyan.dev](https://www.gyan.dev/ffmpeg/builds/)
-or

 Windows :

+- FFmpeg in path

 ```
 winget install "FFmpeg (Essentials Build)"
 ```

-Uses [YT-DLP](https://github.com/yt-dlp/yt-dlp) for the downloader.
-* You could update it just place the exe in the same place as the old one.
+* Uses [YT-DLP](https://github.com/yt-dlp/yt-dlp) for the downloader.
+Place the exe in the root of the directory.

+Go to the index.php page on your server.

 ## Roadmap

-- I don't know right now.
+- Make the filters work.
+- Add the settings page.

 ## Authors